 Can I use an EHIC card in Greece?

 Temporary visitors to Greece from the EU/EEA/Switzerland can receive discounted, or free healthcare through their European Health Insurance Card (EHIC), as per the agreement between their country and Greece.
 There are certain healthcare costs that EHIC doesn’t cover, such as medical transport back to your home country, mountain rescue, or private treatment.
 Those without an EHIC and visitors from outside the EU will need to purchase private health insurance for Greece.

 Greece travel tips

 Please be advised that the information contained on this page is not fully comprehensive and may be liable to change without prior warning; as such you should consult a travel expert or your local embassy prior to departing on your journey.

-- You are strongly advised not to hire motorcycles, scooters, mopeds or quad bikes, as accidents involving these forms of transport are common and can often result in very serious or even fatal injury.
-You should check that your travel insurance covers you for the relevant activity and you should note that failure to wear a crash helmet might void your travel insurance if you are involved in an accident.
+You are strongly advised not to hire motorcycles, scooters, mopeds, or quad bikes, as accidents involving these forms of transport are common and can often result in very serious or even fatal injury.
+You should check if your travel insurance covers you for the relevant activity and you should note that failure to wear a crash helmet might void your travel insurance if you are involved in an accident.

 Indecent behavior, including mooning, is not tolerated.
 The police have made it clear that they will not hesitate to arrest those who do it.
 You should be aware that the courts impose heavy fines or prison sentences on people who behave indecently.

 Mainland Greece and most of the Greek islands popular with tourists are in seismically active zones, and earth tremors are common.
 Serious earthquakes are less frequent but do occur.